Course Outline

 Goal:

-To provide opportunity for students to apply learning and skills that are progressively taught in this course including (1) communication, interviewing and documentation skills; (2) clinical reflection, responding feedback, personal responsibility for learning; (3) describing and analysing movement and functional ability using the International Classification of Functioning and Disability; (4) researching potential roles of physiotherapy and client outcomes and (5) recognising the relevance of the physiotherapy practice thresholds and AHPRA code of conduct to learning and clinical practice.
+To provide opportunity for students to apply learning and skills that are progressively taught in this course including (1) communication, interviewing and documentation skills; (2) clinical reflection, responding feedback, personal responsibility for learning; (3) describing and analysing movement and functional ability using the International Classification of Functioning and Disability (ICF); and (4) researching potential roles of physiotherapy and client outcomes and describing options for treatment citing credible academic literature.

 Product: Oral and Written Piece